Dome of the Rock Disputed

 Most likely the priest on the summit would see the shadow of the Mt of Olives receding as the sun rose and would know the moment the sun reached into the doorway of the Temple, and would then begin the sacrifice.
 It seems logical.
 It remains a mystery to me how the priests would have seen the High Priest standing in the doorway from 2000 cubits away, as some websites suggest.

-(Thank you to the very special friend that measured this Mountain for me and sent me these pictures.
+(Thank you to the very special friend, Richard M. that measured this Mountain for me and sent me these pictures.
 You know who you are, even though you won't let me say anything about you and the work you did/do for the Lord.)

 New!
 "Locating Solomon's Temple"